alextanhongpin/clean-architecture-learn/application-service/transactional-script.md

 For the implementation above, the `Librarian` is not required to be loaded to ensure the invariant when blocking `Member`.
 We might have violated the layer responsibilities by placing domain logic (who can block member) in the repository layer.
 But in some scenarios, it is worth the trade-off (one single query vs multiple queries to fetch the domain entities).

+When applied to bulk operations, it will definitely be more performant if the records does not need to be loaded first.
+In general, the usecase layer only checks if such operations can be carried out, which might not be DDD.

+## Locking and transactional script

+For some cases, such as balance, you might need to lock the row first to prevent concurrent updates.

+In such scenario, the application service may become more aware of such operations, unless it is abstracted in the repository layer.